 After you get the tick off your skin, several complications can occur, so you need to watch for signs on your body.

-If you’re having doubts whether the tick that bit you was carrying a disease, you can put the sealed bag in the freezer for further examination.
+If you’re having doubts about whether the tick that bit you was carrying a disease, you can put the sealed bag in the freezer for further examination.

 The Wrong Ways